texxasrulez/additional_imap/README.md

 # Aditional IMAP Accounts

 **Check Email from an external IMAP account from within Roundcube**

+Supported Webmail Providers "out of the box"

+* gmail.com
+* googlemail.com
+* yahoo.com
+* hotmail.com
+* live.com
+* outlook.com
+* aol.com
+* gmx.com
+* icloud.com
+* yandex.com

+If you would like more, just give me the url of the webmail provider and I will add it if able to.

+**Installation**
+Easy Way (Recommended)
+`composer require texxasrulez/additional_imap`
+Composer does its thang, puts files where they need to be, injects SQL schema, adds plugin to main RC config.inc.php
+and creates config.inc.php in plugin/additional_imap directory.
-Gmail & Yahoo are pre-configured.
-You can add more within the config.inc.php file if required to auto configure.
+You just need to edit config.inc.php file if needed to suit your individual needs.

+Not as Easy (Old School)
 upload files to `/path_to_roundcube/plugins/additional_imap`

 Import SQL schema to your database located in the SQL directory of this repo.